heimskr/why/IO.md

 Block storage can be provided to the VM by giving it a list of files.
 When a program requests to perform I/O on one of the "devices," the VM will perform the corresponding operation on the file.

 There's one instruction for doing IO, the IO external.
 Different subinstructions can be specified by providing an ID in `$a0` before calling `<io>`.
 Subinstructions can have their own arguments in `$a1` and beyond.
 Results are put into the result registers (`$r0` and beyond).
 IO commands are possible in ring 2 and below only.
 0 is stored in `$e0` if the operation succeeded; a positive value is stored in `$e0` if the operation failed.
+666 will be put in `$e0` if the value in `$a0` is invalid.

 ### `devcount` (0)